 As computer operating systems and networking technology become more accessible, setting up a small business computer network is easier than ever.
 No longer the explicit realm of IT professionals, most networking software and peripherals can be set up remotely, either by the ISP or through an IT consultancy that specializes in network deployment and configuration.

 Establishing a computer network in your office helps you to get the most out of your office computer equipment and peripherals.
 It also allows all users to share the same broadband connection, no matter what computer or device they are working from.
-Networked equipment can include Wi-Fi routers, network drives, network printers, scanners and fax machines and audio/visual equipment such as speakers and media monitors.
+Networked equipment can include Wi-Fi routers, network drives, network printers, scanners, and fax machines, and audio/visual equipment such as speakers and media monitors.
 It also centralizes your company files and data so that it can be used to maximum efficiency, allowing your employees to share information and access the central file system as needed.

 There are several advantages to going wireless:

 Wireless does have some disadvantages, however.
 An Ethernet (wired) connection is still more reliable and often much faster.
 Wired network solutions are also less expensive.
-Additionally, a wireless signal can vary even within the office, depending on router placement, office design, thickness of the walls, network interference and other variables – even the weather.
-Ultimately, you will have to weigh the alternatives, and decide which is the better choice for you.
+Additionally, a wireless signal can vary even within the office, depending on router placement, office design, the thickness of the walls, network interference, and other variables – even the weather.
+Ultimately, you will have to weigh the alternatives and decide which is the better choice for you.
 Even if you decide to go wireless, having a wired system as a backup is always a good idea.

 Before you begin to set up your small business network, you should take some time to map out your specific needs.
 Knowing this beforehand will help you in determining what equipment and software solutions will be required.

 Answer the following questions: